Best Softshell Jackets of 2024/25

 What we didn't like: expensive, not as breathable as others, not widely available anymore

-We’ve spent several seasons using and testing a couple-years-old model of the Arc'teryx Gamma Hoody.
+We’ve spent several seasons using and testing a couple-years-old model of the Arc'teryx Gamma Hoody, the Gamma Lightweight (previously SL).
 We tested in a variety of conditions and for a variety of activities — from hiking and scrambling in the alpine to mid-winter ski touring — this has been a go-to jacket.
 It has an outstanding balance of breathability, durability, comfortable fleece lining, and weatherproofing with minimal features that are just what we want and nothing we don't.

+The Gamma Lightweight Hoody was long considered a top softshell jacket and this is a beefier version of that.
 Compared to our top choice, the Mammut VII SO, the Gamma offers a little more abrasion resistance and durability but less breathability and overall comfort.
+We’re looking forward to testing the newer Gamma Hoody.

-If you want a little more durability, chest pockets, and helmet compatibility, see if you can find the Gamma MX Hoody.
+If you want even more durability, chest pockets, and helmet compatibility, see the Gamma MX Hoody.

 Ortovox Col Becchei Hybrid